alphagov/registers-tech-docs/source/documentation/index.md

 You can use the data from open registers to build menus and other widgets for forms.
 For example, you could use the country register to populate a menu for a user to select their location.

-Contact the GDS open registers team at registerteam@digital.cabinet-office.gov.uk if you have any problems or questions that are not covered in this guide.
+Contact the GDS open registers team at <a href="mailto:registerteam@digital.cabinet-office.gov.uk">registerteam@digital.cabinet-office.gov.uk</a> if you have any problems or questions that are not covered in this guide.